-From 1801 to 1812, Lord Elgin, a British ambassador at Constantinople, removed half of the surviving sculptures off the Parthenon and sold them to the British Government.
-Still to this day they can be seen in the British Museum in London.
+From 1801 to 1812, Lord Elgin, a British ambassador at Constantinople, removed half of the surviving sculptures off of the Parthenon and sold them to the British Government.
+Still to this day, they can be seen in the British Museum in London.

 Today, the Parthenon, although stripped of most of its decoration, still leaves a lasting impact on every soul for its impressive setting, the harmony based on the golden section, and the message it holds behind its physical appearance: this temple was an ode to the glory of one powerful civilization and its achievements in warfare, democracy, architecture, and philosophy.